-For property tax years commencing during property tax reassessment cycles (cycles) that begin on or after January 1, 2025, the bill changes the amount of the exemptions for the owner-occupied primary residence (residence) of a qualifying senior, a veteran with a disability, or the surviving spouse of a United States armed forces service member who died in the line of duty or veteran whose death resulted from a service-related injury or disease (exemptions) from 50% of the first \$200,000 of actual value of the residence to 50% of an amount of actual value of the residence equal to 50% of the estimated state median home value (median home value) for the state; except that, if the median home value declines, the exemption amount continues to be calculated based on the median home value used to calculate the exemption amount for the property tax years included in the prior cycle.
+For property tax years commencing during property tax reassessment cycles (cycles) that begin on or after January 1, 2025, the bill changes the amount of the exemptions for the owner-occupied primary residence (residence) of a qualifying senior, a veteran with a disability, or the surviving spouse of a United States armed forces service member who died in the line of duty or veteran whose death resulted from a service-related injury or disease (exemptions) from 50% of the first \$200,000 of actual value of the residence to 50% of an amount of actual value of the residence equal to 50% of 50% of the estimated state median home value (median home value) for the state; except that, if the median home value declines, the exemption amount continues to be calculated based on the median home value used to calculate the exemption amount for the property tax years included in the prior cycle.

-The state constitution currently only allows a senior who has owned and occupied the senior's residence for 10 years, or the surviving spouse of such a senior (surviving spouse), to claim the exemption.
-If at the 2026 general election the voters of the state approve a referred constitutional amendment to allow a senior or a surviving spouse who has previously qualified for the exemption for 2016 or any later year for a prior residence to claim the exemption for the senior's or surviving spouse's current residence regardless of how long the senior or surviving spouse has owned and occupied that residence, the bill makes the statutory changes needed to conform to the constitutional amendment.
+The state constitution currently only allows a senior who has owned and occupied the senior's residence for 10 years, or the surviving spouse of such a senior, to claim the exemption.
+For property tax years commencing on or after January 1, 2027, if at the 2026 general election the voters of the state approve a referred constitutional amendment to allow a senior, or the surviving spouse of such a senior (surviving spouse), who has previously qualified for the exemption for 2016 or any later year for a prior residence to claim the exemption for the senior's or surviving spouse's current residence regardless of how long the senior or surviving spouse has owned and occupied that residence, the bill makes the statutory changes needed to conform to the constitutional amendment.

 2 SECTION 1.
 In Colorado Revised Statutes, 39-3-203, amend (1) 3 introductory portion, (1)(a), (1.5)(a) introductory portion, (1.5)(a.5), and 4 (6)(a); and add (1.7) and (1.8) as follows: 5 39-3-203.
 Property tax exemption - qualifications - definitions.
-6 (1) For the property tax year commencing January 1, 2002, for property 7 tax years commencing on or after January 1, 2006, but before January 1, 2009, and for property tax years commencing on or after January 1, 2012, 8 9 BUT BEFORE JANUARY 1, 2025, fifty percent of the first two hundred 10 thousand dollars of actual value of residential real property that as of the assessment date is owner-occupied and is used as the primary residence 11 12 of the owner-occupier shall be IS exempt from taxation; and for property 13 tax years commencing on or after January 1, 2003, but before January 1, 14 2006, and on or after January 1, 2009, but before January 1, 2012, fifty percent of zero dollars of actual value of residential real property that as of the assessment date is owner-occupied and is used as the primary
+6 (1) For the property tax year commencing January 1, 2002, for property 7 tax years commencing on or after January 1, 2006, but before January 1, 8 2009, and for property tax years commencing on or after January 1, 2012, 9 BUT BEFORE JANUARY 1, 2025, fifty percent of the first two hundred 10 thousand dollars of actual value of residential real property that as of the 11 assessment date is owner-occupied and is used as the primary residence 12 of the owner-occupier shall be IS exempt from taxation, and for property 13 tax years commencing on or after January 1, 2003, but before January 1, 14 2006, and on or after January 1, 2009, but before January 1, 2012, fifty 15 percent of zero dollars of actual value of residential real property that as